Raviegupta/Namaste-Reac/Assignments/Assignments_03.md

 # Episode 03 - Laying the Foundation (Date:- 04/Jan/2023)
 ## Topics
+- JSX                           ✅ (assignment)
+- Benefits of JSX               ✅ (assignment)
+- Behind the Scenes of JSX      ✅ (notes)
-- JSX
+- Babel & parcel role in JSX    ✅ (notes)
 - React.createElement vs JSX
-- Benefits of JSX
-- Behind the Scenes of JSX
-- Babel & parcel role in JSX
 - Components
 - Functional Components
     - Composing Components

 ## Assignments
-- What is JSX?
+- What is JSX?                   ✅ (assignment)
-- Superpowers of JSX.
+- Superpowers of JSX.            ✅ (assignment)
-- Role of type attribute in script tag?
+- Role of `type` attribute in script tag?
 What options can I use there?
 - {TitleComponent} vs `{<TitleComponent/>}` vs `{<TitleComponent></TitleComponent>}`

 ## Coding Assignment